lightly-ai/lightly/docs/source/getting_started/advanced.rst

 the input dataset.
 We provide a few helper methods that make it very easy to preview augmentations using lightly.

 .. literalinclude:: code_examples/plot_image_augmentations.py

 You can run the code in a Jupyter Notebook to quickly explore the augmentations.
-Once you run the `plot_augmented_images` you should see the oringinal images as well as their augmetations next to them.
+Once you run `plot_augmented_images` you should see the original images as well as their augmentations next to them.

 .. figure:: images/simclr_augmentations.jpg
     :align: center